Change of name after marriage or divorce

 • In individual cases, further documents may be required, in particular your birth certificates or proof of previous marriages or civil partnerships.

-Please use our contact form to obtain advice on the desired name.
+to obtain advice on the desired name.

 Processing time